 It was a dream come true for the three Prisma musicians, who prepared for nearly a decade before venturing into the recording hall to document their interpretation of Florent Schmitt’s stunning creation: “a string trio with sextet ambitions.”
-Music-lovers who are familiar with Florent Schmitt’s artistry are most likely to know his big orchestral compositions, […]
+“It’s everything about human life: It’s about happiness, it’s about madness, it’s about freedom.
+All of it […]

 Monthly Archives: April 2021